 During our last premier event, INTEGRATE 2019, the Microsoft product group announced the new version release of BizTalk Server 2020.
 This version has been released in mid-January 2020.
 A most awaited moment comes into real; BizTalk 2020 is public now!
 To know more about the exciting new features, take a look at our Founder Saravana Kumar blog “BizTalk Server 2020 – Why it’s a Game-Changer?”.

-In this blog post, I will be covering the new features shipped in BizTalk Server 2020, in terms of Operation and Administration.
+In this blog post, I will be covering the new features shipped in Microsoft BizTalk Server 2020, in terms of Operation and Administration.
 Yes, this version brought in quite a number of new capabilities to make the life of admin/support people easier.
 Let’s take a look at the features one by one in detail in the coming sections.

 In BizTalk Server, there is an option available to schedule receiving or transmitting the messages on certain days and hours.
 However, there is no scheduling available to specify the preferred time zones and at a specific time on a daily, weekly or monthly basis.
 Therefore, the administrator relayed on other tricks to achieve this business scenario as below: